hbenl/vscode-jasmine-test-adapter/README.md

 * `jasmineExplorer.logfile`: Write diagnostic logs to the given file

 There is a [bug in Node >= 10.6](https://github.com/nodejs/node/issues/21671) that breaks this adapter.
-If you're using a version of Node affected by this bug, add `"mochaExplorer.nodePath": null` to your configuration as a workaround.
+If you're using a version of Node affected by this bug, add `"jasmineExplorer.nodePath": null` to your configuration as a workaround.

 If you think you've found a bug, please [file a bug report](https://github.com/hbenl/vscode-jasmine-test-adapter/issues) and attach the diagnostic logs.